If you worked in any of these countries, you could be due a Tax Refund

 That’s where Taxback comes in!

-We’ve created this blog post which will provide you with everything you need to know about the tax relief, providing you with the tools to successfully claim your refund!
+We’ve created this blog post which will provide you with everything you need to know about this tax relief, providing you with the tools to successfully claim your refund!

 What is Aggregation Relief in Ireland?